 High Capacity four post system.
 It is constructed similar to a pair of 2-post vertical shores, but laced together.
 Material List: (See ADDITIONAL INFORMATION)

 2 each Header & Sole 8 Half gussets

 4 Posts 4 Wedge Sets

-Diagonal and 4 for shore up to 6 feet high

-Diagonal and Horizontal Bracing 8 for shore from 6ft to11 ft

-(number for each) 12 for shore from 11ft to 17 ft

-16 for shore from 17ft to 20 ft
+Diagonal and Horizontal Bracing (number for each) 4 for shore up to 6 feet high 8 for shore from 6ft to11 ft 12 for shore from 11ft to 17 ft 16 for shore from 17ft to 20 ft